LumingSun/ML4DB-paper-list/README.md

 * Magic mirror in my hand, which is the best in the land?
 An Experimental Evaluation of Index Selection Algorithms (VLDB 2020)
 * An Index Advisor Using Deep Reinforcement Learning (CIKM 2020)
 * DBA bandits: Self-driving index tuning under ad-hoc, analytical workloads with safety guarantees (ICDE 2021)
+* AutoIndex: An Incremental Index Management System for Dynamic Workloads (ICDE 2022)
 #### Schema & Partition

 ##### Offline